autonomys/sloth256-189/README.md

 by Linux, *BSD, Solaris) or `mach-o` (used by MacOS) executable formats.
 The ADX detection can be suppressed with `--features portable` at cargo command line.

+The assembly modules are generated from single Perl script, `src/mod256-189-x86_64.pl`, by executing `src/refresh.sh`.
+It's assumed that dependency on Perl in undesired.
+Otherwise this step can be moved to `build.rs`, in which case one would remove all subdirectories in `src` and have cargo recreate them during the build phase.